sablier-labs/v1-docs/protocol/guides/chains.md

 sidebar_position: 3
 ---

-Depending on what Ethereum chains you want to use Sablier on, you will need to use a different contract address.
+Depending on what [EVM](https://ethereum.org/en/developers/docs/evm/) chains you want to use Sablier on, you will need to use a different contract address.
 Sablier runs on top of one single master contract that manages all streams.

 | Chain            | Address                                                                                                                          |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------- |